Chart Color Schemes

 The level of residential development activity in Southbank - East was found to be higher than 90% of real estate markets across the country

-Southbank - East has recorded approximately 386 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, a total of 1931 homes were approved, with no approvals yet in FY-26 as of current data.
-On average, around 1.4 people have moved to the area annually for each dwelling built during these years, indicating a balanced supply and demand market that supports stable conditions.
+Southbank - East recorded approximately 386 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, 1931 homes were approved, with none yet in FY26.
+On average, 1.4 people moved to the area per dwelling built over these years, indicating a balanced supply and demand market that supports stable conditions.

-The average construction cost value of new homes is $457,000, which is somewhat higher than regional norms, reflecting quality-focused development.
-This financial year has seen $16.7 million in commercial approvals, suggesting balanced commercial development activity.
-Compared to Greater Melbourne, Southbank - East has 61.0% more construction activity per person, offering greater choice for buyers and indicating strong developer confidence in the location.
-All recent development has been comprised of townhouses or apartments, focusing on higher-density living which creates more affordable entry points and caters to downsizers, investors, and first-home buyers.
-By 2041, Southbank - East is projected to grow by 8816 residents.
+The average construction value of new homes was $457,000, higher than regional norms due to quality-focused development.
+In FY26, there have been $16.7 million in commercial approvals, suggesting balanced commercial development activity.
+Compared to Greater Melbourne, Southbank - East has 61.0% more construction activity per person, offering greater choice for buyers and reflecting strong developer confidence in the location.
+All recent developments comprised townhouses or apartments, promoting higher-density living that provides affordable entry points for downsizers, investors, and first-home buyers.
+By 2041, Southbank - East is projected to grow by 8,816 residents.

 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.